 When will we have the courage to re-frame the issue?
 When will municipal staff and elected officials convene a group of knowledgeable residents to brainstorm alternatives that would resolve

 (at last) all of the taxation, representation, access, identity, and transparency issues that dog us?
 (Merger only shifts tax.)

-Separation-with-Sharing is one creative solution offered in July 2019 by a Village business owner / TOV resident that resolves those issues and more.
-It would allow the Village and TOV to share functions as desired without brute-forcing all to merge.
+One creative solution offered in July 2019 by a Village business owner / TOV resident resolves those issues and more.
+It would allow the Village and TOV to share functions as desired, without brute-forcing all to merge.
 Ken Signorello's matrix "Separate-and-Share vs. Merger" is worth a peek.

 ...What ideas do you have for resolving our nested-government conundrum?